-Depending on how technical the trail is that you’re running, you can get away with road running shoes for awhile…but as I quickly learned those trail shoes add a level of stability and comfort that make them worth the investment.
+Depending on how technical the trail is that you’re running, you can get away with road running shoes for awhile.
+But as I quickly learned those right shoes add a level of stability and comfort that make them worth the investment.

 I mean, did you really need an excuse to buy more shoes??
 These shoes will help give you more traction around the downhills and have rock plates which will help protect your toes.